papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/spawn-a-basic-network.md

 This test scenario checks to verify the following:

 - the nodes are running
-- the parachain with ID 100 is registered within a certain timeframe (255 seconds in this example)
+- the parachain with ID 100 is registered within a certain time frame (255 seconds in this example)
-- the parachain block height is at least a certain number within a timeframe (in this case, 10 within 255 seconds)
+- the parachain block height is at least a certain number within a time frame (in this case, 10 within 255 seconds)
 - the nodes report metrics

 However, you can define any test scenario following the [Zombienet DSL](../testing.md) syntax.